-Key management personnel comprise of the Chief Executive Officer, the former Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer and the Directors of the Company.
+Key management personnel comprise of the Chief Executive Officer, the former Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the former Chief Financial Officer and the Directors of the Company.

-a) Due from former Chief Executive Officer
+a) Due from the former Chief Executive Officer

-The following amount is due from Brad Kitchen, former CEO of the Company.
+The following amount is due from Brad Kitchen, the former CEO of the Company.

-For the year ended June 30, 2023 For the year ended June 30, 2022 Due from former CEO \$Nil \$255,615
+As at Dec.
+31, 2023 As at June 30, 2023 Due from former CEO \$Nil \$Nil

 During the year ended June 30, 2022, the Company entered into an agreement to settle the amounts owing by the former Chief Executive Officer to the Company.
-Pursuant to the agreement, amounts due from the former CEO are unsecured, non-interest bearing and has a monthly repayment of \$25,000 commencing June 1, 2022 until May 1, 2023.
-At June 30, 2023, the net total of \$225,615 owing from the former CEO was recorded in the income statement as as a loss on write off of loan receivables.
-During the year ended June 30, 2022, a total of b) Chief Executive Officer, Former Chief Executive Officer, Chief Operating Officer and Chief Financial Officer
+Pursuant to the agreement, amounts due from the former CEO were unsecured, non-interest bearing and had a monthly repayment of \$25,000 commencing June 1, 2022 until May 1, 2023.
+At June 30, 2023, the net total of \$225,615 owing from the former CEO was recorded in the income statement as a loss on write off of loan receivables.

-\$179,610 of the amounts due from the former CEO was recorded in the income statement as a loss on write off of loan receivables.
+During the year ended June 30, 2022, a total of \$179,610 of the amounts due from the former CEO was recorded in the income statement as a loss on write off of loan receivables.